AlwaysJolly/JollysTextures/README.md

 Axolototem - Totem of Undying

-Top Hat - Carved Pumpkin
+Top Hat - Carved Pumpkina - (VW-Assets)

-Lord's Crown - Carved Pumpkin
+Lord's Crown - Carved Pumpkin - (VW-Assets)

-Akuma - Netherite & Diamond Sword
+Akuma - Netherite & Diamond Sword - (VW-Assets)

 More to be added in future.
 Up to date as of 1.3.4